katarinastuart/katarinastuart.github.io/_pages/about.md

 ***
 **Structural Variation in Ecoevolutionary genomics**
 <div style="font-size: 0.8em;">
 I am redefining how we study genetic differences between individuals.
-As whole genome resequencing becomes more accessible, a core focus of my research is how structural variants (SVs) and transposable elements can be better integrated into population genomics and conservation.
-Including these often-overlooked variants alongside SNPs offers a more complete view of genome-wide variation, which is crucial for tackling missing heritability, improving predictions for conservation breeding and translocation, and better understanding adaptive potential in uncertain futures.<br><br>
+As whole genome resequencing becomes more accessible, a core focus of my research is integrating previously hidden components of genetic variation - structural variants (SVs) and transposable elements - into population genomics and conservation.
+Combining these often-overlooked variants with SNPs provides a more comprehensive view of genome-wide variation, which is essential for addressing missing heritability, improving predictions for conservation breeding and translocation, and better understanding adaptive potential in uncertain futures.

 <strong>My recent work highlights:</strong>
 <ul style="padding-left: 1.5em; padding-right: 1.5em; margin-top: 0.2em; list-style-type: none;">